AndreasTraut/Machine-Learning-with-Python/README.md

 Therefore the *first example* uses a Jupyter-Noteook in order to learn the standard procedures (e.g. data-cleaning&preparing, model-training,...).

 The *second example* is for being used in an IDE.
 I will split it up into two parts:
-  * 2.1 will use the ["Scikit-Learn"](https://scikit-learn.org/stable/) python machine learning library
+  * 2.1 for "Small Data" will use the ["Scikit-Learn"](https://scikit-learn.org/stable/) python machine learning library
-  * 2.2 will be an example for a ["Big-Data"](https://de.wikipedia.org/wiki/Big_Data) environment and uses the ["Apache MLib"](https://spark.apache.org/mllib/) scalable machine learning library.
-Understanding the concept of "Big-Data" and how to differenciate "standard" machine learning from a "scalable" environment is not easy.
-I recommend a separate training.
+  * 2.2 for "Big Data" will will use the ["Apache MLib"](https://spark.apache.org/mllib/) scalable machine learning library

 ## 1. Movies Database Example